Glank/mapreduce/README.md

 The program `splitter.py` is used to simulate hadoop's dispersal of reduce tasks across multiple systems by leveraging multiple processors.

+wordcount
+---

+Word count is the classic MapReduce version of hello world.
+It just takes and counts the words in a file.
+Example usage:

+    cat book.txt | ./wc_mapper.py | ./wc_reducer.py

 sum
 ---